shenweichen/DeepCTR/docs/source/Features.md

 ### VarLenSparseFeat

-``VarLenSparseFeat`` is a namedtuple with signature ``VarLenSparseFeat(name, dimension, maxlen, combiner, use_hash, dtype, weight_name,embedding_name,embedding)``
+``VarLenSparseFeat`` is a namedtuple with signature ``VarLenSparseFeat(name, maxlen, vocabulary_size, embedding_dim, combiner,use_hash, dtype, length_name,weight_name, embedding_name, group_name)``

-- name : feature name,if it is already used in sparse_feature_dim,then a shared embedding mechanism will be used.
+- name : feature name
-- dimension : number of unique feature values
 - maxlen : maximum length of this feature for all samples
+- vocabulary_size : number of unique feature values for sprase feature or hashing space when `use_hash=True`
+- embedding_dim : embedding dimension
 - combiner : pooling method,can be ``sum``,``mean`` or ``max``
-- use_hash : defualt `False`.if `True` the input will be hashed to space of size `dimension`.
+- use_hash : defualt `False`.if `True` the input will be hashed to space of size `vocabulary_size`.
 - dtype : default `float32`.dtype of input tensor.
+- length_name : feature length name,if `None`, value 0 in feature is for padding.
 - weight_name : default `None`.
 If not None, the sequence feature will be multiplyed by the feature whose name is `weight_name`.
 - embedding_name : default `None`.
 If None, the `embedding_name` will be same as `name`.
-- embedding : default `True`.If `False`, the feature will not be embeded to a dense vector.
+- group_name : feature group of this feature.

 ## Models